eduheise/motive-financialgpt/README.md

 # FinancialGPT Repository

-This repository houses tools and scripts designed for financial data processing and analysis using Python.
-It includes core functionalities for modeling financial data and utility scripts for various data operations.
+This repository houses a chat application with a LLM capable of extracting data from a SQL database and answer with the data from clients, such as assets, profile, etc.

 ## Repository Structure